O’Dowds Orchids Care Sheet for Cymbidiums

 O’Dowds Orchids Rules on Growing Cymbidiums

 · Overwatering is easy to do.
 Every area of the U.S. has different humidity and weather.
 The top inch can be dry but deep down inside the pot it can be soaking wet.
-Either use your finger to go down into the media by the roots and see if it is damp.
-Do not water if damp.
-Some people use a popsicle stick and leave it in the media for five minutes.
-There are moisture measuring nodes at Amazon but I found them to be inaccurate most of the time.
+Make sure the Cymbidium is dry all the way down.
+See through pots help you to see the roots during the winter.

 · Water only when near dry.
 Or use clear pots and if the roots are white and wrinkled, it is time to water.
-During the winter months you usually can water twice a month with misting the media.
-Do soak during the winter months ONLY FOR TEN MINUTES AND KEEP THE POT IN A VERY WARM AREA FOR THREE DAYS.
+During the winter months you usually can water twice a month.
+Soak during the winter months ONLY FOR TEN MINUTES AND KEEP THE POT IN A VERY WARM AREA FOR THREE DAYS.

 · Media-large, so the plant can get air down inside.
 A pot with lots of air circulating above and below.
 I put ours on open metal shelves that are industrial and the metal shelves are open wired shelves.
 Air is crucial to keep root rot away.
 Large orchiata media is best)